osxmidi/LinVst/README.md

 ## Building the deb package.

-This has been developped and tested on an ubuntu 18.04.
+This has been developed and tested on Ubuntu 18.04.
 It should work on other releases.
 It has been tested with wineHQ stable release in 32 and 64 bits.

 The Deb package files are in the deb-packages folder.